ichbinbenni/MineConnectAppPublic/ReadMe.md

 #### No push notification received:

 You have to allow it in the app and you can set the type of notifications in the app.
 Another player must join (or leave or die or write a message) to receive a notification.
-You will not receive notifications for yourself.
+You will not receive notifications for yourself or when you are online in Minecraft.